 We’ll refer you to excellent lenders.
 Be sure to tell them if you’re borrowing money from family or relocating from overseas … it can affect the pre-approval process and your closing date.

 Most buyers search below their maximum price.
-Let us know your upper price range so we can be on the lookout for a great home which might be at a different price point.
+Let us know your upper price range so we can be on the lookout for a great home that might be at a different price point.

 Ask Your Lender For An Estimate Of Closing Costs